aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/zekhirut/die-vier-erinnerungen-the-four-remembrances-a-tehinah-in-german-by-yehoshua-heshil-miro-1829.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
 <u>The four Remembrances</u>.[foot]Others indicate <a href="https://www.chabad.org/library/article_cdo/aid/2263399/jewish/What-Are-the-Six-Remembrances.htm">6, 8, or 10 remembrances</a>.
 Rabbi Yitsḥaq Luria (ARI z"l) indicates four remembrances in <em>Pri Eitz Ḥayyim</em>, Shaar Kriat Shema 3; Shaar Hakevanot, p.
 119. The specific remembrance of the ARI not given here is that of the incident resulting from the speech and resulting punishment of Miriam (Deuteronomy 24:9).
 The memory of this incident is replaced here by the offering of Isaac by Abraham.
-While the offering of Isaac is not included in the customary lists of zikhronot, the recitation of the Akedat Yitsḥaq is yet another supplement to the morning prayer service.[/foot]
+While the offering of Isaac is not included in the customary lists of zikhronot, the recitation of the Aqedat Yitsḥaq is yet another supplement to the morning prayer service.[/foot]
 </div></td></tr>